Kartikkh/Learning-JavaScript-Concept-/README.md

 #### Phases in Javascripts
 In javascript there are two phases
- Creation phase
+ * Creation phase
- Execution phase
+ * Execution phase

-So whenever Javascript starts (Creation Phase) global execution context is created and inside this Global execution context a global object is created which is (window object) , this object , and there is also a place for variable setup (Hoisting) where function are setup and variable are set up to undefined
+ So whenever Javascript starts (Creation Phase) global execution context is created and inside this Global execution context a window object, this object , and hoisting space is created
+Hoisting space is a place for variable and functions are setup. variable are setup to undefined and function defination are move to top.

 To try out hoisting

 ``` javascript